One of Ukraine’s earliest IT companies

 Brand protection

-Using the already well-known name, the Russian entity sold computer hardware and Russian software, engaged in dumping, displaced Ukrainian developers and made government agencies dependent on Russian software.
+Using an already established name, the Russian entity sold computer hardware and Russian software, undercut the market, pushed out Ukrainian developers, and made government institutions dependent on Russian software.

-We immediately initiated legal proceedings.
-However, due to imperfect intellectual property legislation they dragged on for years.
-The clone constantly changed its legal entity to obstruct the process.
+We launched legal action immediately.
+However, because intellectual property law was still underdeveloped, the proceedings dragged on for years.
+The clone repeatedly changed legal entities to complicate the process.

 2002

-Moscow LLC "Softline-Direct" seizes the softline.ua domain.
-Softline immediately files suit
+Moscow-based LLC “Softline-Direct” seizes the softline.ua domain.
+Softline begins a systematic defense of its brand

 2003